 Dried scallops are sold at dried goods stalls in Asian markets and Chinese medical shops and also on Amazon.
 Keep them refrigerated to prolong their shelf-life.
 My mother used to keep her dried scallops in the freezer for years and they never seem to go bad.
 I love using them (usually the large ones) for cooking Chinese soups as they add such amazing flavor and depth to any dish you add them to.

 Place all your ingredients into the thermal cooker’s inner pot.
 Cover and bring it to a boil on a stovetop.
 This took me about 5 minutes.

 Once the water is brought to a boil, cook the congee over medium heat with the lid partially open.
 This way, the water will not overflow and create a mess on the stove.
 Stir every now and then to loosen the rice and prevent them from sticking to the bottom of the pot.

 After 20 minutes of cooking, place the inner pot carefully into the outer container.
 Close the lid and leave it inside for about 2 hours.

 After 2 hours of “cooking” in the thermal cooker, this is what the chicken congee looked like.
 Don’t fret if it appears goopy.
+This is because congee will continue to thicken the longer it stands.
 Just stir the congee and it will smoothen out.